 'Oh wise owl' art trail at Beningbrough

-This autumn and winter Beningbrough’s ‘oh wise owl’ art trail showcases a captivating collection of original sculptures and artwork inspired by the magnificent owls of the British Isles.
+This winter Beningbrough’s ‘oh wise owl’ art trail showcases a captivating collection of original sculptures and artwork inspired by the magnificent owls of the British Isles.

 Legend and myth

 Shrouded in mystery and folklore, the statuesque owl is both revered and feared, polarising beliefs.
 Inspiring fireside stories of shapeshifters and legend, symbolising protection and wisdom for some cultures, whilst an omen of darkness and witchcraft for others.
 Throughout the generations the owl’s enduring beauty and prowess has captured the imagination of storytellers and artists alike.

 Here in the British Isles there are five native species of owl, three of which have set-up home on the Beningbrough estate.
 With tawny owls, little owls and barn owls all residents of the land Beningbrough cares for.
 As the nights draw in we celebrate this nocturnal beauty with an outdoors art trail on open days until 25 February 2018.

 Hidden in unexpected places

 Explore Beningbrough’s gardens and grounds to discover the series of 15 sculptures with an intriguing sound installation.
 This is a unique opportunity to enjoy award winning artists’ work displayed simply, in harmony with nature.